tassa-yoniso-manasi-karoto/pali-transliteration/README.md

 The katakana transliteration scheme is **almost finished but needs testing and reviewing.**

 For a library that transliterates the other way around see https://github.com/siongui/pali-transliteration/

+The Digital Pali Reader offers several transliteration options.
+Drag the lower drawer up and click the "Cv" tab to see them: https://www.digitalpalireader.online